6uilhermeAlmeida/Kadvice/README.md

 ## The Stack 🧠

 Kadvice is a multi-module Android application that strives for a *CLEAN* architecture.
-It uses *MVVM* on the presentation layer, the *UseCase* pattern for domain access and the *Repository* pattern for data access.
+It uses *MVI* on the presentation layer, the *UseCase* pattern for domain access and the *Repository* pattern for data access.

 **Some cool libraries it uses** 😎  :
  - **Kotlin Coroutines & Flow** *for concurrency and reactivity*